Enrikkk/CSCI-4208---Developing-Advanced-Web-Applications/README.md

 - 🎨 **Rich Visual Experience** - Dynamic backgrounds and animations
 - ❤️ **Health & Item Management** - Strategic resource management
 - 🏆 **Multiple Endings** - Replayability with different outcomes

 ---

+## ⚙️ Development
+ - The game has 3 different paths to follow, each developed by a different member of the team.
+     - Knight Path - Enrikkk
+     - Archer Path - chew-Lo
+     - Wizard Path - kfgalvez

+ - The main set of files (code, assets, ...) is in the "html_files" folder.
+Additional to this, you can find additional folders, in which you can find the corresponding individual paths of the game.
+ - The game can be fully played through the execution of de index.html file (or by pressing the "Play Game" button at the beginning of this file.

+---